Tech-at-DU/Orange-Tree-SpriteKit-Swift4/P01-Project-Setup/readme.md

 > Download the [Orange Tree assets](../assets.atlas.zip)
 > that have been created for you.
 > Once the download has finished, unpack the zip file and drag it into the project tree on the
-> lefthand side.
+> lefthand side of Xcode interface.
 Make sure that you have *Copy items if needed* and *Create Groups* selected.
 > ![Adding assets](./assets/add_assets.png)
 > When you have finished, your project tree on the left should look like this.
 > ![Project tree](./assets/project_tree.png)